wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/forums/

 You can create a free forum user account and ask your question in the above forum.

+= Miscellaneous =

+* Ability to protect photo galleries.
+* There is an option to enable debug logging so you can troubleshoot membership payment related issues easily (if any).
+* Membership management side is handled by the plugin.
+* Can be translated to any language.

 == Installation ==